 In about a week, I got up one morning and realised that the pain was no longer present.
 Was that really possible...just like that food fixed it all?
 Please believe my shock.

-I am proudly VEGAN for life and blessed beyond measure to be the Mother of such an incredibly smart and wonderful kid!
+I am proudly VEGAN and blessed beyond measure to be the Mother of such an incredibly smart and wonderful kid!

 Count your blessings, eat healthy, look well after your bodies and minds....and don't forget to smile!